Fahrenheit: Indigo Prophecy: 20 Years Later

 Terrorists have taken several hostages in a shopping mall and are negotiating with police, giving Sam enough time to slip in and stop the Blacklist attack.

-It’s the perfect playground for Sam, climbing across the rafters to avoid detection or sliding from gingerbread house to model train, hiding in the shadows for a goon to pass by.
+It’s the perfect playground for Sam, climbing across the rafters to avoid detection or sliding from gingerbread house to model train, hiding in the shadows and waiting for the bad guys to pass by.

 Sam quickly saves the hostages being held, and feels the mission is too simple and obvious for the Blacklist.